Turn Surplus FoodInto Tax Savings

 Your business throws away food every night.
 What if that waste became a tax deduction?

-40% of restaurant food goes to waste·$7,800+ annual tax savings typical·100% free
+40% of restaurant food goes to waste·Up to $7,800+/year in deductions for high-volume donors·100% free

 The Problem You Already Have